WCW WorldWide: WCW WorldWide (1992–2001)

 Under the Bill Watts regime, the name World Wide Wrestling was changed to WCW WorldWide in 1992.

 WorldWide was originally made up of matches from television tapings around the country.
 Beginning in 1993, when Eric Bischoff took over, the show was taped in Orlando, Florida.
 The initial home for these tapings was Disney/MGM Studios at Walt Disney World, which gave rise to the term "Disney Tapings".
-The last set of tapings at Disney occurred in November 1996 and aired in February 1997; afterward, Disney evicted WCW from the studio space it was using and the company moved the set across Orlando to Universal Studios Florida, where a new set was eventually constructed.
+The last set of tapings at Disney occurred in November 1996 and aired in February 1997; afterward, Disney evicted WCW from the studio space it was using and the company moved across Orlando to Universal Studios Florida.

 In 1998, WorldWide became an in-studio recap show like its sister program WCW Pro had, with an exclusive match or two at the end of the show.
 These matches continued to be taped in Orlando.
 On January 23, 1999, the WorldWide exclusive matches were moved out of Orlando and began being taped with WCW Saturday Night, which left its base in Atlanta in 1996 and had become a traveling show.
 Later still, the matches were moved a second time and began to be recorded before WCW Thunder tapings.

 In November 2000, the show would change formats, seldom having exclusive matches, and instead would mostly show matches from previous WCW pay-per-view events (as well as providing a recap of that week's Monday Nitro and Thunder).

 WorldWide was cancelled along with Monday Nitro and Thunder the day before the World Wrestling Federation (WWF) purchased WCW's tape library and intellectual property.
 At the time of its cancellation, WorldWide was the longest-running, uninterrupted weekly syndicated show of any kind on the air in the United States.
 The final episode of WorldWide aired on March 31, 2001, making it the last WCW television show aired.
 Some syndicated stations would air WorldWide very early in the morning on Sunday (12:00 to 1:00 a.m., 1:00 to 2:00 a.m., etc.), so there are people who consider the last episode's date to be April 1, 2001, the day of WrestleMania X-Seven.

 And this wraps up WCW WorldWide not just for this week but...forever and a day!
 WCW gone, WorldWide gone, we want to thank you for joining us each and every week here on WorldWide.
 What a great crew we had!
 It's been a lot of fun...taping these shows and you can see we have a really good time!
 For Mike Tenay, I'm Scott Hudson, we'll see you down the road...somewhere else!
 Thanks for watching WorldWide!

 — Scott Hudson at the end of WorldWides final episode.